tldr-pages/tldr/pages/common/nativefier.md

 # Nativefier

-> Nativefier is a command-line tool to easily create a desktop app for any web site with minimal configuration.
+> Command-line tool to create a desktop app for any web site with minimal configuration.
 > More information <https://github.com/jiahaog/nativefier>.

 - Make a desktop app for a website: